- What we’ll cover here

 It’s also very hard going through weeks and months of not knowing how your transplant will turn out.
 This takes a lot of time and emotional energy from the patient, caregivers, and loved ones.
 It’s very important to have the support of those close to you.
 You will need, for instance, a responsible adult who will be with you to give you medicines, help watch for problems, and stay in touch with the team after you go home.
 Your transplant team will help you and your caregiver learn what you need to know.
 The team can also help you and your loved ones work through the ups and downs as you prepare for and go through the transplant.

 Many different medical tests may be done, and questions will be asked to try to find out how well you can handle the transplant process.
 These might include:

-- HLA tissue typing
+- HLA tissue typing, including high-resolution typing

 - A complete health history and physical exam

 - Evaluation of your psychological and emotional strengths